vraravam/natsumi-browser/README.md

 Natsumi Browser uses code or files from other open-source projects.
 The original sources and their licenses are listed below.

+> [!NOTE]
+> For icon packs attribution, please check the README and LICENSE files in the icons folder for the
+> respective icon pack.

 - [MX-Linux/mx-sound-theme-borealis](https://github.com/MX-Linux/mx-sound-theme-borealis)

   License: GPLv3